fsteltenkamp/laravel-twcss-components/wiki/components.md

 - `bordered`
 - `compact`
 - `responsive`
+- `floating`: switches to the "floating row" variant — rows are separated by vertical spacing and rendered as themed rounded pills with no cell borders, instead of the default collapsed/bordered grid.
+Same `theme`, `hover`, and child markup (`x-fltc::table.head/row/cell`) apply; `striped`, `bordered`, and `radius` are ignored in this mode (the outer radius is replaced by per-row pill rounding).
+The variant is computed entirely in `Table.php` and propagated to the section children through the existing `@aware` keys, so no separate floating components exist.

 Use `x-fltc::table.cell` as `th` for headers and as `td` for data cells.
 Keep row actions inside cells rather than building separate mini-layouts.